eljefe303030/Melius/README.md

 **66.1 ANIMATION - GENERAL**
 1. [Manual Weapon Stance](https://www.nexusmods.com/starfield/mods/13627) Adds a customizable hotkey to raise or lower your weapon at will.
 No more automatic lowering—you’re in full control.
 Works in both first and third person.
 Lightweight, immersive, and highly compatible.
 [Instructions for Xbox Controller layout](https://github.com/eljefe303030/Melius/blob/main/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) *Some users have reported lags related to using this mod, I have not but your experience may vary*

-**67.1 ANIMATION - SPACECRAFT & VEHICLES**
-1. [Landing Animation Reloaded (LAR)](https://www.nexusmods.com/starfield/mods/7569) Always plays the landing animation when landing on a planet. *Can produce some delay in loading screens*

 </details>